-High chargeback rate: If your industry or line of business shows a high rate of either chargebacks or fraud, you’ll probably be considered a high-risk merchant.
-See other businesses considered High Risk.
+High chargeback rate: : If your industry or line of business shows a high rate of either chargebacks or fraud, banks may consider you a high-risk merchant.
+See other businesses considered High Risk

-Offshore businesses in the US: If your company is headquartered overseas, and you sell mainly to US customers, you might be considered as a high-risk merchant.
+Offshore businesses in the US: If your company is headquartered overseas, and you sell mainly to US customers, banks might consider you a high-risk merchant.